 In addition, any changes made to EUTF health premiums will be reflected in the July 20 paycheck.
 This would include any possible changes to your share of premiums, even if you didn’t change plans.

-In addition, we have received inquiries if the shortage differentials will continue into the new school year.
+Many are inquiring if the shortage differentials will continue into the new school year.
 Our understanding is the Hawaii State Department of Education is planning to continue to pay them.
 The HIDOE recently issued this memo that outlines criteria for shortage differentials for the 2020–21 school year.

 However, additional funding has not been allocated for the cost.
 There is a funding bill that is still alive in the Legislature (which currently includes charter schools funding for shortage differentials).
 State lawmakers go back into session next week, but given the current economic situation, we do not know if the bill will pass and the funding will be appropriated.
 In addition, the HIDOE is seeking the possibility of utilizing CARES Act money to continue the shortage differentials.
 As we get status updates and information changes, we will alert members as soon as possible.